-More than just a home away from home for British sunseekers, the island of Gibraltar also has the arresting views and natural attractions you would expect to find in the Mediterranean.
+More than just a home away from home for British sunseekers, the island of Gibraltar also has stunning views and natural attractions you would expect to find in the Mediterranean.

 Gibraltar holidays introduce you to this British outpost’s attractive old town and small sandy beaches.
 All of which are easily reachable within a compact area.

 Gibraltar is also a base for exploring nearby parts of Spain.
 Just beyond the airport is the Spanish border town of La Linea de la Concepcion, so close that many visitors and Gibraltarians stroll there to eat dinner in beachside restaurants.
 The Western beaches of the Costa Del Sol and the glamorous resort of Marbella are within easy reach for a day trip.

 As the British love to talk about the weather, what is the Gibraltar weather like when compared to the UK?

 The climate of Gibraltar is Mediterranean/subtropical with mild winters and warm summers.
 There are two main prevailing winds – the easterly wind is known as the Levante coming from the Sahara in Africa which brings humid weather and warmer seas and the other is the Poniente which is a westerly wind and brings fresh and crisp air and colder sea.
 The terrain of Gibraltar consists of the 426-metre-high Rock of Gibraltar and the narrow coastal lowland surrounding it.
 If you’re visiting Gibraltar for its Mediterranean heat, come in the summer months to top up your tan, it is unlikely that you will see a drop of rain!
 The downpour of rain usually occurs in the winter months, December to February.